 Today though, we’ll be more focused on the science of aging and how we might actually treat it.
 There’s always a lot of skepticism toward Life Extension, which is a big problem when discussing and researching the topic.
 Although, it isn’t quite right to call it skepticism, because that’s not quite what it is.
 Pessimism and cynicism often masquerade as proper skepticism these days but it’s not really that either.
-Some technologies enjoy more optimism then they probably merit, others less, but for life extension it’s more akin to an attitude of fear to contemplate it.
+Some technologies enjoy more optimism then they probably merit, others less, but for life extension and the science of aging, it’s more akin to an attitude of fear to contemplate it.
 Taken apart, almost no one’s view of aging is grounded in the details of the medical challenges required to develop therapies against aging, but a built-in acceptance that growing old and dying is somehow natural and necessary.

 Many of the concepts we associate with old age, are no longer viewed as natural causes of death, even though this is likely a mistake.
 We’ll be looking at Strategies for Engineered Negligible Senescence of organisms, which is quite a mouthful, so it’s abbreviated to SENS.
 What it means is researching ways to repair the damage to the cells and functional molecules in our bodies that drives us into disease and debility in old age.
 We’ll be covering seven main categories of SENS, all suffixed by that term, SENS, and I’ll introduce them in turn as we go.